 Truva

-Digital bank interest rates Philippines 2026: updated weekly with after-tax math
+Digital bank interest rates Philippines 2026: updated weekly with gross peso math

-Digital bank interest rates Philippines 2026: updated weekly with after-tax math
+Digital bank interest rates Philippines 2026: updated weekly with gross peso math

 A weekly-updated rate snapshot with real peso math for PHP 100K, PHP 250K, and PHP 500K balances, and a plain explanation of the 20% tax every saver needs to know.